 The large number of small countries into which Gungnir is divided will complicate the hunt.
 Each is a separate jurisdiction and many of them are hostile to each other.
-Not only must the hunters get a visa to visit South Tomsryd, they can't get a visa from North Tomsryd but have to make a detour through the neutral they can't get a visa from North Tomsryd but have to make a detour through the neutral East Bentsryd.
+Not only must the hunters get a visa to visit South Tomsryd, they can't get a visa from North Tomsryd but have to make a detour through the neutral S MANDATORY East Bentsryd.
 And, of course, each country has its own unique customs and offers its own opportunities to offend the locals . . .